 The Battle of Hastings was perhaps the MOST IMPORTANT battle fought on English soil!

-William the Conqueror’s win led to the end of Anglo-Saxon rule and prompted changes in the Church, aristocracy, culture, and language that has had lasting effects.
+William the Conqueror’s win led to the end of the Anglo-Saxon rule and prompted changes in the Church, aristocracy, culture, and language that has had lasting effects.

 The Battle of Hastings was the last time an invading kingdom overtook Britain.